pi0/nitro-cloudflare-dev/README.md

 This is a proof of concept module to enable access to the Cloudflare runtime bindings in the development server of [Nitro](https://nitro.unjs.io) and [Nuxt](https://nuxt.com) using the new `getBindingsProxy` API exposed by wrangler and [miniflare](https://miniflare.dev/)

 > [!WARNING]
-> `getBindingsProxy` is not yet part of the wrangler, we are just using the prerelease from: https://github.com/cloudflare/workers-sdk/pull/4523.
+> The `getBindingsProxy` API is not yet part of the wrangler, we are just using the prerelease from: https://github.com/cloudflare/workers-sdk/pull/4523.
 The utility's API can still change

 > [!NOTE]
 > Nitro project plans to introduce a new method to allow native dev presets, meaning you can natively run [miniflare](https://miniflare.dev/) as your development server without this module or a proxy in the future.